Import your vehicle to Panama: the guide to taxes and procedures

 “Importing a vehicle is both a financial and an emotional decision.
 The key to success is to understand the taxes in advance to avoid surprises and to ensure that the sentimental and practical value of your car justifies the cost of the process.”

-Estimate your vehicle’s taxes
+Estimate your vehicle’s taxes in

 Enter the CIF value (Cost + Insurance + Freight) of your vehicle in USD to get an approximate estimate of the import taxes.